AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/tags.md

 Tags are a quick and easy method of classifying your content.
 They can be thought of as keywords or labels (metadata) that allow content to be more quickly found.

-It is best practices to minimize the number of tags that relate to the same ideas.
+It is best practice to minimize the number of tags that relate to the same ideas.
 For example, if you are managing content for an outdoor supply store, you probably don't need a tag for both *footwear* and *shoes*.

 In Adobe Experience Manager (AEM), a tag can be a property of: